Mahmudxon/msgpack-android/README.md

 Json MessagePack convertor library for android.

+### (!)Please, <a href="https://raw.githubusercontent.com/Mahmudxon/msgpack-android/master/msgpack-release.aar">download</a> download library ass .arr file.
+It has small error with building by jitpack.
+Sorry, for this!
+I need a free time to fix it.

 ## How to
 To get a Git project into your build: <br />
 **Step 1.** Add the JitPack repository to your build file